aiplan4eu/unified-planning/docs/showcases/06-automated-experiment.md

 The 'Automated Experiment Design Domain TSB' aims at improving efficiency and flexibility of an industrial scenario at Procter&Gamble, where robots are employed to support people in the development of automated quality tests, considering in particular testing laundry detergent soluble pouches.

-Quality tests consist in measuring certain pouch features, such as weight, dimensions, film elasticity, pouch tightness, pouch strength (resistance to compression), and are typically carried out by a human operator aided by a robotic arm, using different instruments.
-Since instruments can be operated with several settings (e.g., strength can be tested by applying constant compression force, constant compression rate, a mix of the two, etc.) and tests may need different settings, the overall procedure varies in each testing session.
+Quality tests consist in measuring certain pouch features, such as weight, dimensions, film elasticity, tightness, strength (resistance to compression), and are typically carried out by a human operator cooperating with a robotic arm, using different measure instruments.
+Since instruments can operate with several settings (e.g., strength can be tested by applying constant compression force, constant compression rate, a mix of the two, etc.) and tests may need different settings, the overall procedure varies in each testing session.

 The typical operations include:
 - Picking up individual pouches from product containers